Cultural Critique · Women & Media Smashing the Fairytales: How Hollywood Groomed Women to Submit Books to Empower Women and Girls

 Books to Empower Women and Girls

-Smashing the Fairytales is a feminist firestorm—a searing critique of the films that shaped women’s understanding of love, identity, and sacrifice over the last century.
-In this book, Lidia LoPinto examines some of the most iconic stories of our time and asks a difficult question: What did they teach us—and what did they cost us?
+Smashing the Fairytales is a bold, eye-opening critique of the films that shaped women’s ideas of love, identity, and sacrifice over the last century.
+Lidia LoPinto examines iconic stories and asks: What did they really teach us — and what did they cost us?

-With sharp clarity, LoPinto explores how Hollywood—from classic Disney musicals to Oscar-winning dramas—has repeatedly framed suffering as love, silence as virtue, and beauty as obedience.
-These were not just films; they became cultural blueprints that shaped expectations about romance, gender roles, and self-worth.
+From classic Disney musicals to Oscar-winning dramas, Hollywood repeatedly framed suffering as love, silence as virtue, and beauty as obedience.
+These weren’t just movies — they became cultural blueprints for romance, gender roles, and self-worth.

-Across decades of storytelling, women were encouraged to wait, to forgive, to fix, and to stay.
+Women were taught to wait, forgive, fix, and stay.
 Boundaries were replaced with ballrooms.
 Respect with transformation.
-Redemption was promised through romance—often at any cost.
+Redemption was promised through romance — often at any cost.

-This book goes beyond film critique to examine the psychological impact these narratives have had on generations of women and girls, and the myths they planted early in life.
+This book explores the psychological impact these narratives had on generations of women and girls, and the myths they planted early in life.

 Films and Narratives Explored

-- Gaslight — The origin of the term and the weaponization of doubt
+• Gaslight — The origin of the term and weaponization of doubt

 This Book Is for You If You’ve Ever